2021 CAMPING POLICIES/GUIDELINES/DO’S AND DON’TS/RV INFO

 We are pleased to offer camping at the fairgrounds that is only a 3-minute walk to the festival area.

-Campgrounds open Friday, June 22 at noon.
-You may check in from noon to 10 pm on that day; check-in reopens at 7 am on Saturday, June 23.
-All campers and RV’s must leave the grounds by noon on Monday, June 25.
+Campgrounds open Friday, June 25 at noon.
+You may check in from 6 pm to 8 pm on Thursday, June 24 and noon to 10 pm on Friday June 25; check-in reopens at 7 am on Saturday, June 26.
+All campers and RV’s must leave the grounds by noon on Monday, June 28.

-Prior to the festival patrons will receive a package which includes directions to The Sussex County Fairgrounds, as well as a map to show you how to get to the campgrounds and Camper/RV Check-In.
+The packet you will receive in advance includes directions to The Sussex County Fairgrounds, as well as a map to show you how to get to the campgrounds and Camper/RV Check-In.
 We suggest you bring these directions with you to the festival.

 The cover letter in this package indicates whether you have been assigned to “Campgrounds West” or “Campgrounds East.”
 Review your cover letter and the included map to understand where your campsite is located.

 Once you arrive on site, you will be issued camping wristbands.
-These wristbands serve a dual purpose for people who purchased Camping With General Admission.
+These wristbands serve a dual purpose for people who purchased General Admission WITH Campground Access.
 First they indicate you are a camper, and should be allowed to freely come and go between the campgrounds and the festival area.
 The wristband also allows you entrance to the festival area.
 So please wear your wristband at all times.

 Only people wearing camping wristbands will be allowed into the campgrounds.
 No exceptions.